 Blending critical theory with recent accounts of job related suicides, office-induced paranoia, fear of relaxation, managerial sadism and cynical corporate social responsibility campaigns, Fleming paints a bleak picture of neoliberal capitalism in which the economic and emotional dysfunctions of a society of wage slaves greatly outweigh its professed benefits.

-Peter Fleming is Professor of Management at University of Technology Sydney and has previously held positions at the University of Cambridge and University of London.
-His research explores the seedy side of capitalism, particularly in relation to work.
-His writing has appeared in the Financial Times, the Guardian and on the BBC.
+Peter Fleming is Professor of Organisation Studies at the University of Technology, Sydney.
 He is the author of The Mythology of Work (Pluto, 2015) and The Death of Homo Economicus (Pluto, 2017).

 'Thought-provoking.'
 (Business Book of the Week) - The Times